-Length and Structure of the Programme
+Length and Structure of the Program

-- (1) The standard programme duration is four semesters. - (2) To obtain the double degree from SIIT (Master if Engineering in Engineering Technology) and OVGU (Master of Science in Digital Engineering) - Students have to spend at least one regular semester at the host university and obtain 30 CP (ECTS).
-Credit points from internships or Master hesis do not count towards these
+- (1) The standard program duration is four semesters. - (2) To obtain the "Double Degree" from SIIT (Master of Engineering in Engineering Technology) and OVGU (Master of Science in Digital Engineering): - a) Students have to spend at least one regular semester at the host university and obtain at least 30 CP (ECTS).
+Credit points from internships or Master's thesis do not count towards these. - b) The modules chosen at the home and host universities have to be completed successfully based on the respective study and examinations regulations. - c) The Master's thesis has to be completed successfully, supervised and graded by one examiner from the home university and one examiner from the host university. - (3) Due to the different credit point systems at OvGU (ECTS credits) and SIIT (Thai credits) the following credit point conversion will be used: All courses, except for the Master's thesis, will use a ratio of three to one, meaning that one Thai credit at SIIT is worth three ECTS credits at OvGU and vice versa.
+For their Master's thesis, if accepted, students from OvGU are awarded 30 ECTS credits at OvGU and students from SIIT are awarded 15 Thai credits at SIIT.

-- The modules chosen at the home and host universities have to be completed successfully based on the respective study and examinations regulations. - The Master thesis has to be completed successfully, supervised and graded by one examiner from the home university and one examiner from the host university. - (3) Due to the different credit point systems at OvGU (ECTS credits) and SIIT (Thai credits) the following credit point conversion will be used: All courses, except for the Master's thesis, will use a ratio of three to one, meaning that one Thai credit at SIIT is worth three ECTS credits at OvGU and vice versa.
-For their Master's thesis, if accepted, students from OvGU are awarded 30 ECTS credits at OvGU and students from SIIT are awarded 15 Thai credits at SIIT. - (4) Students elaborate a Master project at the home or host university, which is documented by an English-language Master's thesis, and finish the programme with a final scientific colloquium at the home university, in which the results of the project are presented and discussed in a critical manner (thesis defence).
+(4) Students elaborate a Master project at the home or host university, which is documented by an English-language Master's thesis, and finish the program with a final scientific colloquium at the home university, in which the results of the project are presented and discussed in a critical manner (thesis defense).
 The supervision and review occurs by a supervisor from the home or host university.

-Teaching and Exam Language
+§ 9 Teaching and Exam Language